RaphaelSheikh/sqlalchemy-challenge/README.md

 ## **Instructions**

 Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
-To help with your trip planning, you decide to do a climate analysis about the area.
+I've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
+To help with my trip planning, I decide to do a climate analysis about the area.
 The following sections outline the steps that you need to take to accomplish this task.

                                   Part 1: Analyze and Explore the Climate Data